CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Global-Configuration.md

 ### `PriorityRules`

-This section describes configuration parameters that are used for [Priority Signs](Priority-Signs.md).
+This section describes configuration parameters that are used for [](Priority-Signs.md).

 | Parameter                 |   Range <br /> <sup>Type</sup> <br /> `Default`   | Notes                                                                                                                                                                                                   |
 |:--------------------------|:-------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|